LandscapeGeoinformatics/geopython-ut-2018/source/_static/exercises/Exercise-2/README.md

 # Exercise 2

-This week we will focus on how to create geometries in Geopandas and how to re-project data and do some basic geometric calculations.
+This lesson we will focus on how to create geometries in Geopandas and how to re-project data and do some basic geometric calculations.

 - **Exercise 2 is due by the start of lecture on 20.11**.

-- Don't forget to check out the [hints for this week's exercise](https://automating-gis-processes.github.io/2017/lessons/L2/exercise-2-hints.html) if you're having trouble.
+- Don't forget to check out the [hints for this lesson's exercise](https://automating-gis-processes.github.io/2017/lessons/L2/exercise-2-hints.html) if you're having trouble.

 - Scores on this exercise are out of **20 points**.